 It’s hard to solely place blame on the police and courts when so many are at fault.
 Rappers feel like their brand is bigger than their humanity.
 That’s celebrity culture, you have to be the person that attracts fixation.
 On social media, in your music, onstage, in documentaries for Noisey, you are an entertainer for their admiration.
 They forget they aren’t immune to the laws of the world.
 Then labels take advantage, seeking out the ambitious, inner-city kids and molding them for stardom but leaving them stranded once they see flashing lights.
 They have no problem selling the stories of crime as long as those stories are profitable.
 They don’t care if the lyrics are real or fictional until the law arrives.
 Police and prosecutors refuse to see beyond their own preconceptions.
 Possibly their own racism.
 They have a romanticized image that is as fictional as some of the lyrics they play for convictions.
 Not everything rapped is autobiographical, is it that hard to believe creative writers can use their talents to rap?
 Unless you start running into the homes of murder mystery authors, rap needs the same immunity as every other creative expression.

 The media is also at fault.
 Noisey's work was aimed at taking YouTube tourists through an expedition of the hood.
 They capture all this footage, label it as a documentary, yet only focus on the people who perpetuate stereotypes.
 Atlanta is more than crack rocks and rap beef, the city is rich with culture, hundreds of artists, many of whom have nothing to do with guns and drugs, but they choose to only keep us fixated on the negative.
 And my piece on Kendrick has similarities with what officers do to rappers, slicing and dicing their lyrics until it’s something they can sell it as vicious and heinous.
-My intention examining those lyrics was to understand Kendrick so I can better understand his art, to dig deeper into his music not any potential criminal record, but for an officer that motivation is completely reversed, entirely focused on "real life" evidence, not art.
+My intentions behind examining those Kendrick lyrics was to better understand his art, to dig deeper into his music; not any potential criminal record, but for an officer that motivation is completely reversed, entirely focused on "real life" evidence, not art.
 Doing that article lead me to write this.